brouberol/blog/content/2025/diy-book-of-terrains.md

 {{ responsive_s3_img("diy-book-of-terrains", "IMG_1842") }}
 {{ responsive_s3_img("diy-book-of-terrains", "IMG_1843") }}

 The whole thing did cost me about 15€ at my friendly local printer for a 10 double page book.
-Should you want to do away with the whole DIY project and just get the same book printed, feel free to download it from [there]({{ s3_url("diy-book-of-terrains", "Book-of-Terrains-v1.pdf") }})!
+Should you want to do away with the whole DIY project and just get the same book printed, feel free to download it from {{ s3_link("diy-book-of-terrains", "Book-of-Terrains-v1.pdf", "there") }}!